 Incentive performance remains a priority as the Company strives to deliver reliable network performance while supporting a positive customer experience.
-Under the RIIO regulatory regime, and in particular the Interruptions Incentive Scheme (IIS), the Company is incentivised on its performance against the loss of electricity supply through the recording of Customer Interruptions (CI) and Customer Minutes Lost (CML) which includes both planned and unplanned supply interruptions.
-These incentives will typically be collected two years after they are earned.
+Targets for improving service levels for customers are set for the Company through the regulatory framework.
+Incentive rewards will typically be collected two years after they are earned.
+In RIIO-ED2, the ability to secure higher incentive returns has been tightened, compared with previous price controls.
+Within the Interruptions Incentive Scheme (IIS), SSEN is offered an incentive on its performance against the loss of electricity supply through the recording of the number of Customer Interruptions (CI) and Customer Minutes Lost (CML).
+These include planned, as well as unplanned, interruptions.